The Cerebellum

 The Cerebellum is a bi-monthly peer-reviewed scientific journal founded in 2002.
-It is published by Springer Science+Business Media on behalf of the Society for Research on the Cerebellum and Ataxias.
+The founding editor is Mario Manto.
+The journal was initially published by Martin Dunitz, followed by Taylor and Francis.
+It is currently published by Springer Science+Business Media on behalf of the Society for Research on the Cerebellum and Ataxias.
 It is entirely devoted to research about the cerebellum and its roles in ataxias and other disorders.